Skip to main content

 1. early-init.el — loaded before package.el, before the first frame, before init.el.
 Handles anything that must happen that early: the startup GC threshold, use-package-always-ensure, frame chrome defaults, native-comp and eln-cache redirection, terminal aliases.

 2. init.el — tiny entry point.
-Registers MELPA/NonGNU ELPA as fallback archives, puts lisp/ on the load-path, points custom-file at var/custom.el (write-only — never loaded back), and requires each module in order.
-A bootstrap guard handles the first run after just clean-all.
+Registers MELPA/NonGNU ELPA as fallback archives, puts lisp/ on the load-path, points custom-file at var/custom.el (write-only — never loaded back), refreshes archive contents on the first run, and requires each module in order.

 3. lisp/init-*.el — one file per concern.
 See Modules for the full list and their responsibilities.